orcutt989/twitter-statistics/README.md

 * CHANGELOG Generation
 * Mutation Testing

+## Releases

+Draft releases are genreated when a commit to master is detected, but publishing is still manual.
+This prevents any unintended features from entering the latest release.

 ## Branch Protection

 Pushing directly to mater is prohibited by anyone.
 A separate branch (a "development branch") needs to be created, and then a PR to merge a development branch into master will need to be reviewed.